asmita-saha-07/Student-Performance-Analysis/README.md

 - Screen time per day

 ## How to Run
-1. Install Matplotlib if not already installed:
+1. Install Matplotlib if not already installed: pip install matplotlib
+2. Run the Python script: student_performance_analysis.py

+## Output
+The program generates 4 graphs showing relationships between:
+- Study time and marks
+- Study time and free time
+- Study time and sleep
+- Study time and screen time

+## Conclusion
+This analysis helps understand how balancing study and lifestyle factors can improve academic performance.